-Add the following subparagraphs to this Article:
+Add the following subparagraphs to Article 670.02:

-p) One 4 foot x 6 foot chalkboard or dry erase board.
+(s) One 4 foot x 6 foot chalkboard or dry erase board.

-tp) One 4 foot x 6 foot framed cork board.
+(t) One 4 foot x 6 foot framed cork board.

-Add the following to Section 670.07 Basis of Payment.
+Add the following to Article 670.07 Basis of Payment.

 The building or buildings, fully equipped, will be paid for at the contract unit price per calendar month or fraction thereof for ENGINEER'S FIELD OFFICE, TYPE A (SPECIAL).